 How to Apply Makeup to More

 While many of us struggled with acne during our teen years, as we get older we’re usually more concerned with fine lines, dark spots and dehydrated skin.
-Of course, we are all beautiful at any age, but sticking to the same beauty routine you’ve had since you were 16 probably isn’t the smartest way to approach your makeup.
+Of course, we are all beautiful at any age, but sticking to the same beauty routine you’ve had since you were 16 probably isn’t the smartest way to approach your makeup as your skin matures.

-Code8 colour maestro and store managerAna Lazovski is an expert at making women in their 40s and above look and feel their best.
-Below, Ana shares her mature makeup application tips, so read on to find out how to get a youthful-looking glow that enhances your complexion.
+Code8 colour maestro and store managerAna Lazovski is an expert at making women in their 40s and above look and feel their very best.
+Below, Ana shares her tips on makeup for mature skin, read on to find out how best to apply makeup to mature skin in order to achieve a youthful-looking glow that enhances your complexion.

-The better skin you have the better makeup will look, so don't skip your nighttime cleansing routine or those monthly facials.
-Before you ever apply any makeup to your skin, it’s important to make sure you have properly exfoliated first.
-Regularly sloughing off dead skin cells will help your face feel smoother and even out any texture, which in turn will make your base easier to apply and more natural looking.
+The better skin you have, the better makeup will look, so don't skip your nighttime cleansing routine or those monthly facials.
+Before you ever apply any makeup to your skin, whether you have mature skin or not, it’s important to make sure you have properly exfoliated first.
+Regularly sloughing off dead skin cells will help your face feel smoother and even out any texture, which in turn will make your base easier to apply and more natural-looking.